The ferocious rivalry between Chris Eubank Jr. and Conor Benn is set to jump off at the

 for a longer period.
 Benn, known for his explosive power and relentless aggression, will be

-looking to close the distance and exploit any potential weakness in Eubank Jr., particularly if the
+looking to close the distance and exploit any potential weakness in Eubank Jr., particularly if the weight cut has taken its toll.

 Prediction Time for Eubank Jr. vs Benn